Cais/desk-mess-mirrored/readme.txt

 == Basic FAQ ==
 = Q: Why is there a >>Page Link<< at the bottom of my pages?
-Can I hide it? =
-A: The idea is to provide an easy to copy permalink for the article so readers can more easily share the page with others.
+Can I hide it? = The idea is to provide an easy to copy permalink for the article so readers can more easily share the page with others.
 You can hide this text by adding `div.page-shortlink{ display:none; }` to your stylesheet.

 = Q: Where did my conversation balloons go? =
-A: The conversation balloons now only show based on the following criteria:
+The conversation balloons now only show based on the following criteria:

 1. The post is not password protected; and,
 2. Comments are open *or* at least one (1) comment has been made on the post.